LazaUK/NvidiaJetsonNano-TeachableMachine/README.md

   <img src="/images/JetsonNano_DevKit.jpg" width="300">
 </p>

-As a further enhancement, you may report some of the findings back to your backend of choice (in my case - Microsoft Azure) to store it in a target data store for the future reference or visualise collected data real time in a dashboard.
+As a further enhancement, you may transfer some of the findings back to your backend of choice (in my case - Microsoft Azure) to store it in a target data store for the future reference or visualise collected data real time in a dashboard.

 > **Potential areas of implementation**: Imagine a production line equipped with the camera and Jetson Nano -like processing unit.
 If trained to recognise standard and defective versions of the product, this may enable automatic quality control.
 Or you can monitor availability of the products on the shelves of the shops to re-order when neeed.
 Or can detect anomalies in the working engine's sound as the system picks up the changes in the audio signal.
 And so on and on and on: anywhere you have patterns, such smart solution can detect potential deviations to report or react to.